-Covid-19 has made HR practitioners look into Diversity and Inclusion (D&I) more closely than ever before, but often, companies end up neglecting one of the elements in this equation.
-For instance, companies might focus on diversity without implementing effective methods of engendering inclusion.
+However, whatever the circumstances, companies, even those with the best intentions, often end up neglecting at least one of the elements in this equation.
+For instance, they might focus on diversity without implementing effective methods of engendering inclusion.
 Many also do not fully harness D&I. This results in such efforts having little or no impact on the bottom line.

 Of course, researchers emphasise that diversity should be present across all levels, not just within management ranks.

-Also bear in mind that by 2025, 75 per cent of the global workforce will constitute millennials.
-This group looks beyond diversity markers such as race, religion, gender and age.
-They tend to see diversity as a melding of varied life experiences, backgrounds and individual perspectives.
-Diverse workforces should therefore include people of different political beliefs, education, social and economic backgrounds, sexual orientation and disabilities, among other things.
+Millennials tend to value diversity even beyond fundamental markers such as race, religion, gender and age.
+Many see diversity as a melding of varied life experiences and individual perspectives.
+Diverse workforces should therefore include people with different political beliefs, educational backgrounds, socio-economic backgrounds, sexual orientations and disabilities, among other things.

 DIVERSITY IS USELESS WITHOUT INCLUSION